r3tr0c0d3r/expo-nexen-player/README.md

 # expo-nexen-player

-A next generation video player for expo based on `expo-av`.
+A next generation video player for expo app based on `expo-av`.
 It provides advanced media control functionality.

 ## Preview